abmtarun/riot_project/README.md

 ## Conclusion ##

 In conclusion,The integration of RIOT OS and FIT IoT-Lab with WareSage signifies our commitment to staying at the forefront of warehouse management technology.
 This integration empowers us to harness real-time IoT data, conduct real-world testing, and optimize our warehouse operations with greater precision and efficiency.
-It is a testament to our dedication to continuously improve our capabilities and provide top-tier solutions for our clients.
+It is a testament to our dedication to continuously improve our capabilities and provide top-tier solutions for future.

 ## Demonstration video ##